djhmateer/djhmateer.github.io/_posts/2021-10-17-sending email via google workspace gsuite gmail with c sharp.md

 The easiest, not recommended, and least secure method.

+Google Workspace: 2,000 messages per day (500 for trial accounts). [more information](https://support.google.com/a/answer/166852#zippy=).
+Only after $100 spent etc will it go up to 2,000.

-I've already signed up for G Suite / Google Workspace for the domain osr4rightstools.org, and have a single email: dave@osr4rightstools.org.
+I've already signed up for Google Workspace for the domain osr4rightstools.org, and have a single email: dave@osr4rightstools.org.
 I'm using the cheaper `Google Workspace Business Starter` rather than the default `Google Workspace Business Standard`. £4.14 per month.

 [https://admin.google.com/](https://admin.google.com/) Sign in with super administrator privileges for the domain eg osr4rightstools.org